Sashité for Developers

 }

-Requiring an opponent piece at the target location.
+Requiring an opponent Piece at the target Location.

-Special Move Conditions
+10.3 Special Move conditions

 {